-Not only is it classic, and full of swag, it got a major upgrade before Miami (FL) clobbered Savannah State 77-0 at Hard Rock Stadium in Miami Gardens, Florida.
-The “U” chain no longer exists.
-It got replaced by UM mascot Sebastian the Ibis rocking an orange jersey.
+Not only is it classic, original, and full of swag, it got a major upgrade prior to the 2018 home opener, when the Miami Hurricanes clobbered the Savannah State Tigers, 77-0, at Hard Rock Stadium in Miami Gardens, Florida after losing to LSU at AT&T Stadium to begin the season.

 “The U” chain with orange and green stones from last year no longer exists.
 The original turnover chain got replaced by UM mascot Sebastian the Ibis rocking an orange jersey and it supposedly came with a nice price tag.

 Made by AJ The Jeweler, the 2017 edition with the encrusted “U” featured 900 orange and green sapphire stones, was 5.5 inches, and weighed 4.4 pounds.
 It was great and the Miami Hurricanes wore the link chain often with 30 turnovers last season, from the opener against Bethune-Cookman to the Orange Bowl against Wisconsin.

 The new one featuring Sebastian the Ibis is 8.5 inches, has over 4,000 stones and weighs 6.6 pounds.
 Talk about a major upgrade.

 Needless to say, the long Cuban link necklace made of 10 karat gold has looked sweet for defensive coordinator Manny Diaz’s unit all season long, especially during ACC play.

 So how much did the new chain cost?
 One guy reported a price tag of $98,456.